precreating/split-sol-app/README.md

 # Split.sol

 Split.sol is a decentralized application (dApp) built on the Solana blockchain that allows users to split expenses with friends and family.
-The app is designed to work on both desktop and Solana Mobile (Saga) devices.
+The app is designed to work on both desktop and Solana Mobile (Seeker) devices.

 ## Features